 About Portrush

-Portrush, a small seaside resort town on the Causeway Coastal Route in Northern Ireland.
+Portrush, a small seaside resort town on the north coast along the Causeway Coastal Route in Northern Ireland, is one of Northern Ireland’s most popular seaside resorts.
 The name Portrush from Irish: Port Rois, meaning “promontory port”, however, has also had several variations including Portross and Port Ruis throughout the years.

 The town is on the Antrim side of the border between County Antrim and County (London)Derry.
 The central part of Portrush town centre is built on a mile-long peninsula, called Ramore Head, pointing out northwards into the Atlantic Ocean.
 This is where most of the hotels, restaurants and bars are situated.

-Portrush is probably best known for, among many many other things, for its amazing beaches.
+Portrush is probably best known for, among many many other things, for its three spectacular Portrush beaches.
 These are East Strand (Strand meaning Beach), West Strand and White Rocks, which both have been awarded Blue Flag status, that recognises their water quality and facilities.
+The beaches stretch along the coastline, offering long expanses of sand and scenic views.
+During the summer months, Portrush becomes especially popular, with increased visitor numbers and bustling activity.
+Barry’s Amusements, the largest amusement park in Ireland and a historic local landmark since 1925, is also a major and iconic attraction in the town.

 Portrush lies in the Causeway Local Council Ward or Causeway Coast and Glens Council.
 The town also lies in the East Londonderry constituency for the U.K. Parliament and Northern Ireland Assembly.